Category Archives: Technical

 The pose from the essential matrix is recovered by cv::recoverPose.
 It returns a 3×3 rotation (R) and translation vector (t).
 The pose at camera n is calculated as follows

-T_n is a 4×4 matrix.
+is a 4×4 matrix.

 Given two poses the 2D image points can then be triangulated using cv::triangulatePoints.
 This function expects two projection matrices (3×4) as input.
 To make a projection matrix from the pose you also need the camera matrix K (3×3).
-Let’s say we break up the pose matrix T_n into R_n and t_n components as shown below.
+Let’s say we break up the pose matrix into and components as shown below.

 The 3×4 projection matrix for the camera n is